droher/boxball/README.md

 `docker run -d -p 8080:8080 -v ~/boxball/sqlite:/db doublewick/boxball:sqlite-0.0.2`

-Roughly two minutes after the image is downloaded, the data will be fully loaded into the database. `localhost:8080` will provide a Web UI where you can write queries and perform schema exploration.
+Roughly two minutes after the image is downloaded, the data will be fully loaded into the database. `localhost:8080` will provide a [web UI](https://github.com/coleifer/sqlite-web) where you can write queries and perform schema exploration.

 ### Flat File Downloads